 - The considerations that are applied by tax authorities in their country for determining whether an individual is an independent contractor or an employee;

-- Seeking legal advice on their employment contracts and contracts for service;
+- Seeking legal advice on their employment contracts and how they pay independent contractors;

 - Implementing internal systems and procedures for ensuring that workers are treated in line with their classification;